beejjorgensen/bgc/src/bgc_part_2500_vla.md

 above, but this time we're passing in two dimensions and using those.

-In the following example, we build a multiplication table matrix of a variable width and height, and then pass it into a function to print it out.
+In the following example, we build a multiplication table matrix of a variable width and height, and then pass it to a function to print it out.

 ``` {.c .numberLines}